OlaFosheimGrostad/dex/STRICTMODE.md

 ## TODO: Sequence to Comma Separated List

-Optional Dex | Regular D | Comment
+Strict Mode Syntax | Regular D | Comment
 -------------|----------|----
 `f(a[$]),…` | `f(a[0]), f(a[1]), …` | expands until a is out of index
 `(a[$*2]+ba[$*2+1]),…` | `a[0]+b[1], a[2]+b[3], …` | expands until either a or b is out of index